-Do Same Sex Schools Help or Hurt Students?
+Do Same Sex Schools and Classes Help or Hurt Students?

 Same Sex Education

 The idea of public same sex or single-sex schools is discussed briefly with my findings in this article.
 I have given some background information, current programs and the issues of this plan.
 As a way to improve the educational achievement levels of public schools students, some state education groups have determined that providing an education to students, based on gender, may be beneficial.
 There are some distinct advantages and disadvantages for the students.